 The Monster Energy Cup is no ordinary race, and once the sun goes down and the lights click on at Las Vegas’ Sam Boyd Stadium, the surprises and excitement are nonstop.
 The event has ﬁlled a void in the American racing off-season for seven years now and has yet to disappoint.
-The headlining Cup Class features the world’s best racers on a single stage competing for $1 million, but you also get a chance to see the stars of tomorrow when the "250SX Futures” and “Super Mini 2” class competitors compete for the coveted Supercross Futures AMA National Championship.
+The headlining Cup Class features the world’s best riders on a single stage competing for $1 million, but you also get a chance to see the stars of tomorrow when the "250SX Futures” and “Super Mini 2” class competitors compete for the coveted Supercross Futures AMA National Championship.
 The winners from each round of the KTM Junior Racing Supercross events will also compete to see who’s the fastest of them all.
 This is truly a night of Supercross Superstars you won't want to miss!

 The Monster Energy Cup features three main events, and anyone who can win all three races will receive a massive paycheck: $1 million, by far the largest single-event paycheck in two-wheeled racing.
 Think that’s impossible?
-Just ask Ryan Villopoto or Marvin Musquin, both of whom have taken that check home.
+Just ask Eli Tomac, Ryan Villopoto or Marvin Musquin, who've all taken that check home.
 And even if there’s no sweep, the overall winner still nets $100,000.
 Not bad for a night’s work.

 Comprising the fastest racers aged 12 to 16, the Supermini race is a glimpse of Monster Energy Supercross in just a few short seasons.
 As in the Amateur All-Stars, the list of past Supermini racers is packed with current top-level talent; both Cianciarulo and Forkner won Monster Energy Cup Supermini titles before going on to win professional races.
 You can always expect tight and entertaining racing when the gate drops for these youngsters.

 If all that racing sounds good, you’re in for even more at the MEC if you show up early.
-The Pit Party is where it all begins, and there’s no shortage of excitement.
+FanFest is where it all begins, and there’s no shortage of excitement.
 Truck racing, drifting, BMX demos, skateboarding, big whips, rider autographs, and a live DJ are just the tip of the iceberg here.